 MINM Overall Rating: 5/5 Stars

 One year ago, I read and reviewed Ragnar Jonasson’s crime novel, Nightblind, part of his Ari Thor, Dark Iceland series.
-While I enjoyed both Nightblind, and The Darkness, and they are both compelling and quick reads, I found The Darkness to be a bit grittier, and more suspenseful.
-I also found the character of Hulda, and the story of The Darkness, to be more resonant.
-Of course, which books we, as readers, prefer has much to do with our own life experiences, personal preferences, and interests.
+While I enjoyed both Nightblind, and The Darkness, and they are both compelling and quick reads, I found The Darkness to be a bit grittier, and even more suspenseful!

 You can read my “Mystery in Seconds” review of Nightblind here.

 My next crime fiction read will transport me from Iceland to Sweden.
-Join me when I review The Fire Witness, by Swedish husband and wife writing team, “Lars Kepler” - review coming soon!
+Join me when I review The Fire Witness by Swedish husband and wife writing team, “Lars Kepler”!